Fractured Magic: Chapter Seventeen

 “Yesterday, then.”

 Dinara sighed.
 “I’m thinking about a lot of things,” she said, pointedly.
-It was clear she wanted Roman to offer something up in return.
+It was clear she wanted Roman to offer something up first.

 “I don’t mean to be evasive.”

 “Evasive is putting it mildly, Roman!
 I feel like I’m worlds away from knowing you.
-I just want to know you.”
+Why won’t you just let me know you?”

 Roman followed her gaze to the stars.
 He tracked the constellations until the warning tingle behind his eyes subsided.
 “You know me better than almost anyone else.”